AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/upgrade_cards.md

 <ItemImage id="auto_complete_card" scale="2" />

-Auto Complete cards let the device send crafting requests to your [autocrafting](../ae2-mechanics/autocrafting.md) system to get the items it desires.
+Auto Complete cards are an upgrade for Pattern Providers, they mark a craft as complete once it has pushed all required pattern inputs.

 <RecipeFor id="auto_complete_card" />